jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 of the gracious favours We have mentioned in this Tablet.
 Unto this beareth witness every man of wisdom and discernment, of understanding and knowledge.
 (TB BI)

+TOLERATION

+The heaven of true understanding shineth resplendent with the light of two luminaries: tolerance and righteousness.
+(TB LM)

+Warn, O Salmán, the beloved of the one true God, not to view with too critical an eye the sayings and writings of men.
+Let them rather approach such sayings and writings in a spirit of open-mindedness and loving sympathy.
+(CLIV)

 TRUTHFULNESS